 A growing trend in the restoration industry is contents cleaning and restoration.
 New technologies in the industry allow for these belongings to be restored to pre-loss condition, potentially saving the insurance company thousands of dollars and allowing the property owner to keep many of the items that would otherwise be tossed in the trash.
 Many families’ belongings have sentimental value that cannot be replaced by a check from the insurance company.
 From family photos damaged by smoke to electronics damaged in a basement flood, many items can be restored with the proper knowledge and equipment.
 Even odors resulting from these losses can often be completely removed using the right equipment and chemicals or a combination of the two.

 Whether you are an insurance agent or adjuster advising your client or a homeowner that just suffered a loss, make sure you choose a restoration company that has the proper knowledge and equipment to clean and restore contents as well as your home.
-Service Team of Professionals is ready and able to handle all of your contents and restoration needs.
+STOP Restoration is ready and able to handle all of your contents and restoration needs.
 Give us a call at 336-829-5345; we’re here to help.